-Topside was set to premiere at SXSW before COVID-19 forced it to be cancelled.
+Topside was set to premiere at SXSW before COVID-19 forced it to be canceled.
 It ended up winning a Special Jury Award in the virtual version of the fest as well as on for Best Technical Contribution at the Venice Film Festival.
 It also picked up a nomination for best film at the Montréal Festival of New Cinema.
 And it was in conjunction with that festival that I saw it.

-Fighting homelessness and drug addiction, Nikki (Celine Held) lives in an abandoned Manhattan subway tunnel with her five year old daughter Little (Zhaila Farmer).
-John (Fatlip, rapper with the group Pharcyde), Little’s father and on again/off again partner of Nikki lives nearby.
+Fighting homelessness and drug addiction, Nikki (Celine Held) lives in an abandoned Manhattan subway tunnel with her five-year-old daughter Little (Zhaila Farmer).
+John (Fatlip, rapper with the group Pharcyde), Little’s father, and on-again/off-again partner of Nikki lives nearby.
 It isn’t an easy life but it’s a safe one.
 That is until a police raid forces them to go “topside” to avoid being caught and having Little taken by the authorities.

 Much of this is shown from Little’s perspective, the camera frequently shooting not from her point of view but from her level.
 She’s never been out of the tunnel before and shooting like this Topside does a great job of capturing the kind of shock and terror a young child would feel going from the warm, safe existence they knew to the frigid, chaotic streets of NYC in the winter.